alyshaarshad/brunelFYP/README.md

 Robot includes:
-- direction.json which contains the predicted direction -io_wrapper which wraps the motors on the robot -robot.py which executes the direction from direction.json
+- direction.json which contains the predicted direction
+- io_wrapper which wraps the motors on the robot
+- robot.py which executes the direction from direction.json